Dashboard customization

 </div>

 It’s worth noting that a header’s width can be set just like other widgets, so you can get creative with side-by-side blocks.
-Though for more complex designs, it may be easier to use an entity preview and hide its header, relying solely on the entry’s content for your layout.
+Though for more complex designs, it may be easier to use an entry preview and hide its header, relying solely on the entry’s content for your layout.

 <div class="widget-body p-0 ">